OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ## Docker

-For ease of using PolrGWAS, we provides a Dockerfile so users don't need to install Julia and required packages.
+For ease of using PolrGWAS, we provide a Dockerfile so users don't need to install Julia and required packages.
 Only Docker app needs to be installed.
 Following is tested on ???